Things You'll Need:

 Step 1

-Turn the garment or sock inside out before beginning.
-If repairing a curtain or drape, sew from the back (unseen) side.
+Turn the garment inside out before beginning.
+If repairing a curtain or drape, sew from the back side.

 Step 2

-Choose a thread of matching color, or as close to matching as you have on hand.
-Choose a thread of a thickness or tensile strength that is relative to the type of fabric.
+Choose a thread of a matching color, or as close to matching as you have on hand, and a thickness or tensile strength that is relative to the type of fabric.
+Then choose a thin, short needle for thinner fabrics; a thicker, longer needle for coarse, thick fabrics, leather and suede.

 Step 3

-Choose a thin, short needle for thinner fabrics; a thicker, longer needle for coarse, thick fabrics, leather and suede.
 Thread the needle.
-Make a loop with and knot both ends for medium-to-heavy fabrics.
+Make a loop and knot both ends for medium to heavy fabrics.
 Leave one end shorter and only knot one end of the thread for thin, delicate fabrics.

 Step 4

-For a small hole, insert the needle at one edge, then go under and across to the other side of the hole, and under and across on that side.
-Crisscross a few times, as if cutting a pizza, until the hole is securely closed, then knot the thread very close to the fabric and snip with a scissor, leaving 1/16" or so of extra thread above the knot.
+Insert the needle at one edge, then go under and across to the other side of the hole.
+Crisscross a few times until the hole is securely closed, then knot the thread very close to the fabric and snip with a scissor, leaving 1/16 of an inch of extra thread above the knot.
+For a larger hole, turn the edges inward and then hold the two sides of the hole together like a sandwich.
+While sewing the hole, either hold the sides together or fasten them with a straight pin.
+This type of hole requires that you weave the needle in and out along the seam, where the two sides are held together.

 Step 5